 Start A Lazy Gal’s Garden – Part 1 How I have a beautiful garden in small amounts of time.

-I have been asked how I can keep such a lush garden on so little time and the tips and tricks I have used will take up much more than one post.
+I have been asked how I can keep such a lush garden in so little time and the tips and tricks I have used will take up much more than one post.

 Because you can start building your soil.
-We will talk more on that later.
+We will talk more about that later.

 And though I could happily spend hour after endless hour toiling away among my glorious blossoms and plants I am not always privileged to do so.

 So what is the secret to a lush garden in relatively little time?

 1. Only plant as much garden as you can keep up with

 As much as all of us would like to jump right in and have a large, lavishly blooming garden come Springtime, the reality is that it can easily become overwhelming.

-But if you start small and find plants that actually thrive in your area you can have what you wish and still keep it within your time budget. (this also makes it easier on your wallet)
+But if you start small and find plants that thrive in your area you can have what you wish and still keep it within your time budget. (this also makes it easier on your wallet)